The Human Truth Foundation

 Health:

 Italy does relatively well in encouraging good health, compared to many other countries.
-Italy comes in the best 20 for its average life expectancy11, its adolescent birth rate20 and in its fertility rate13.
-It does better than average in its food aid and health contributions and WHO compliance31, its suicide rate32 and in its immunizations take-up33.
-But, things could still be better.
-Italy does worse than average in terms of its alcohol consumption rate34 (still low for Europe) and in its smoking rate35.
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Italy comes in the best 20 in its average life expectancy11 and in its adolescent birth rate20.
+It does better than average in terms of its food aid and health contributions and WHO compliance31, its suicide rate32, its immunizations take-up33 and in its fertility rate13 (but bad for Europe).
+Italy does not succeed in everything, however.
+Italy does worse than average when it comes to its alcohol consumption rate34 (still good for Europe) and in its smoking rate35.
+The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Italy in the 2000s and 2010 was amongst the top 10 in the world.
 It improved by +6.6yrs in the 30 years from 1990, less than the global average of +7.9yrs.

 Life Expectancy